CONNECT 2023

 View abstract

 Irritable bowel syndrome (IBS) is THE most common gastrointestinal diagnosis, with an estimated 10-15% of adults in the United States experiencing symptoms consistent with this condition (Camilleri, 2021).
 Since the Rome IV Criteria were published in 2016, IBS is no longer considered a diagnosis of exclusion, and is instead diagnosed based on a set of clinical criteria.
 While this has decreased barriers to diagnosis and increased timeliness of treatment, it is also leading to a likely OVER diagnosis of IBS.
-There are many conditions that can present quite similarly to IBS that are not routinely assessed for in most preliminary clinical work-up, including Exocrine Pancreatic Insufficiency & Bile Acid (Salt) Diarrhea.
+There are many conditions that can present quite similarly to IBS that are not routinely assessed for in most preliminary clinical work-up, including Exocrine Pancreatic Insufficiency & Bile Acid (Salt) Malabsorption.
 This presentation will review these commonly missed diagnoses, with a focus on clues to recognize clinically and integrative management plans.

 Our CONNECT 2023 Call for Speakers is no longer open.
 However, if you have an idea for a presentation, we would love to consider your proposal for one of our future events.
 Please complete the form below to be considered as a speaker for the WANP.